dvera/riskreport/biomarker/poultry_intake.md

 title: "Poultry Consumption"
 parent: "Lifestyle"
 grand_parent: "Risk by Biomarker"
+nav_order: Self-reported frequency of eating chicken or turkey.
+Poultry is a source of lean protein and other nutrients.
 ---

 ## Poultry Consumption

-Self-reported frequency of eating chicken or turkey.
-Poultry is a source of lean protein and other nutrients.

 <div style="display: flex; flex-direction: column; gap: 10px;">